 It would be easy to put alright and all right in this category.
 However, unlike the words above, there is no difference between the meanings of alright and all right, and therefore no reason to use alright in any situation.

 Learning the difference between these phrases can be especially confusing because alright is an entry in most dictionaries.
 You may even find that your spellchecker prefers alright.
-That’s because the dictionary often adopts words that have fallen into common usage, including chillax, awesomesauce, and noob.
+That’s because the dictionary often adopts words that have fallen into common usage, including chillax, awesomesauce and noob.
 However, like alright, these words don’t belong in formal writing.
 Use it in your text messages if you must, but choose all right in your professional or academic writing.